 If you’ve ever been interested in Mexican cultural celebrations, Day of the Dead is an annual holiday that can be traced back to the indigenous cultures of Mexico.
 Observed as a celebration of ancestors who have died, Day of the Dead is recognizable by sculptures, artwork, alters and all sorts of cultural trinkets.
 Are you eager to experience the traditions and celebrations yourself?
 Consider studying abroad in Mexico.

 Seeking haunted travels that are both chilling AND thrilling?
-Check out the town of Stokkseyri in the south of Iceland, where volunteers with the Canadian Alliance for Development Initiatives and Projects (CADIP) can not only hunt ghosts, but they can BE the ghost!
-Volunteers act as ghosts in the Ghost Centre and the Center of Ethnomusicology, situated in the Holmaröst cultural center.
+Check out the town of Stokkseyri in the south of Iceland, where you can not only hunt ghosts, but BE the ghost, by volunteering in the Ghost Centre and the Center of Ethnomusicology, situated in the Holmaröst cultural center.
 This is even more of a “spooktacular” experience as volunteers learn about promoting civic contribution and multicultural understanding.
 Need a place to stay?
 The Ork Hotel will provide all the ghostly attractions you might need!